Term: Fall 2016

 Circuit elements, laws, and analysis.
 Network principles and theorems.
 Energy- storage elements.
 Magnetically coupled circuits.
 Transient analysis and time constants.
 Prerequisite: MATH 022.
 Co-requisite: PHYS 125.

 Electrical instruments; oscilloscope measurements; resistive, capacitive, and inductive components; applications of operational amplifiers; digital-to-analog converters; transient response of RL and RC circuits.
-Co-requisite: EE 003.
+Co-requisites: EE 003, PHYS 125.

 Fundamentals of electrical engineering; DC and AC linear circuit analysis; laboratory component.
 No credit for Electrical Engineering majors.
-Co-requisite: PHYS 125.
+Co-requisite: PHYS 125 or BME 041.

 Physical principles of operation of common semiconductor devices.
 Analog and digital circuits using diodes and transistors.
 Electronic circuit analysis and simulation.
 Prerequisite: EE 004.